vineeshnp/vineeshnp.github.io/_posts/2018-09-15-decoding-python-and-node.md

 Both Python and NodeJS is great tool for back end.
 Both are growing exponentially.
 Choosing the right platform depends upon several aspects and tradeoffs.
 Few of them worth mentioning are

 ## Go with Python if you are building
-* Monolithic
+* Monolithic.
-* Computational intensive
+* Computational intensive.
-* You have good no of Python developers in the organization
+* You have good no of Python developers in the organization.

 ## Go with NodeJS if you are building
-* Microservice
+* Microservice.
-* Data Intensive
+* Data Intensive.
-* You have good no of Python developers Javascript in the organization
+* You have good no of Javascript developers in the organization.